axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 - `--reset=<socket>` or `-r`

-    Reset all statistics to zero, except for the `queued` counters.
-(The `queued` counters show the number of messages in the message queue of the destination driver, waiting to be sent to the destination.)
+    Reset all statistics to zero, except for the `queued` and the `memory_usage` counters.
+(The `queued` counters show the number of messages in the message queue of the destination driver, waiting to be sent to the destination.
+The `memory_usage` counters show the amount of memory used by the messages in the different queue types (in bytes).
+This includes every queue used by the object, including memory buffers (log-fifo) and disk-based buffers (both reliable and non-reliable))

 - `--remove-orphans`